Allowable Company Expenses in Bangladesh

 Section 55

-Royalties, technical services fees, or know-how fees are allowable but capped at 10% of the net profit for the first three years and 8% thereafter.
+For companies relying on foreign or proprietary technology, royalties, technical services fees, or technical know-how fees are allowable.
+However, these are strictly capped at 10% of the net profit for the first three years of business operations, and 8% for subsequent years.

 9. Interest on Borrowed Capital